 Use a Roadmap

 Developing a one-page roadmap that outlines the station progression is a must.
 My co-teachers Bob Wandel and Nate Alkire have found that including a "check-off" space for a teacher signature or stamp of approval brings higher levels of accountability.
 In fact, our middle school students love the traditional stamp or sticker.
 In addition, we include items such as learning target questions or need to knows if we are in the middle of a project.
-Below you will find a sample road map to an igneous rock-themed learning center experience:

 Build in Wild Card Time